Apple II peripheral cards

+Apple II peripheral cards are expansion cards that work with the Apple II series of computers.

-The Apple II line of computers supported a number of Apple II peripheral cards.
-In an era before plug and play USB or Bluetooth connections, these were expansion cards that plugged into slots on the motherboard.
-They added to and extended the functionality of the base motherboard when paired with specialized software that enabled the computer to read the input/output of the devices on the other side of the cable (the peripheral) or to take advantage of chips on the board - as was the case with memory expansion cards.
+The Apple II line supported a number of different cards.
+The cards added to and extended the functionality of the base motherboard when paired with specialized software that enabled the computer to read the input/output of the devices on the other side of the cable (the peripheral) or to take advantage of chips on the board - as was the case with memory expansion cards.

 All Apple II models except the Apple IIc had at least seven 50-pin expansion slots, labeled Slots 1 though 7.
 These slots could hold printed circuit board cards with double-sided edge connectors, 25 "fingers" on each side, with 100 mil (0.1 inch) spacing between centers.
 Slot 3 in an Apple IIe that has an 80-column card fitted (which is usually the case) and Slots 1 through 6 in a normally configured Apple IIgs are "virtually" filled with on-board devices which means that the physical slots cannot be used at all, or only with certain specific cards, unless the conflicting "virtual" device is disabled.

 In addition to the seven standard expansion slots, the following computers contained additional, largely special-purpose expansion slots: